bsmiguelangel/a-multivariate-spatial-model-for-ordinal-survey-based-data/README.md

-# A multivariate framework for analyzing spatial ordinal survey-based data
+# A multivariate framework for analyzing spatial ordinal survey-based data / A multivariate spatial model for ordinal survey-based data

 Paper under review.